nathanoyet/terminal-portfolio/README.md

 prevailing market price at the time of sale.
 The proceeds of the sale are added to the user's cash balance.

+- VIEW PRICE
+Allows a user to view the current price of a particular stock

 - VIEW MARKET
 Displays a list of all the stocks and their current market prices.